milescb/double_quarkonium_production/README.md

 The code presented here was used in the analysis of double quarkonium yields as part of an ongoing research project at the University of California, Davis as a part of the CMS collaboration.
 This research would not be possible without the UCD REU program and was funded through the NSF.

+## Paper and Poster

+Both a paper containing a full summary of the research and a poster summarizing the research findings are included in the repo.
+The poster was presented as part of the CEU program at the 2021 DNP conference.

 ## Summary of code

 All code is written in `C++` and uses Cern's `ROOT` library.